arvigeus/AZ-204/Questions/Entra ID.md

 ---

-Question: Click on the following steps in the correct order to protect an API in Azure API Management with Azure Active Directory:
+Question: Click on the following steps in the correct order to protect an API in Azure API Management with Microsoft Entra ID:

-- [x] Register the backend API application in Azure AD.
+- [x] Register the backend API application in Microsoft Entra ID.
-- [x] Register the web App (website containing summarized results) in Azure AD so that it can call the backend API.
+- [x] Register the web App (website containing summarized results) in Microsoft Entra ID so that it can call the backend API.
 - [x] Allow permissions between the website app to call the backend API app.
-Add the configurations in Azure AD.
+Add the configurations in Microsoft Entra ID.
 - [x] Enable OAuth 2.0 user authorization and add the validate-jwt policy to validate the OAuth token for API calls.

 Answer:

-1. Register the backend API application in Azure AD.
+1. Register the backend API application in Microsoft Entra ID.
-1. Register the web App (website containing summarized results) in Azure AD so that it can call the backend API.
+1. Register the web App (website containing summarized results) in Microsoft Entra ID so that it can call the backend API.
 1. Allow permissions between the website app to call the backend API app.
-Add the configurations in Azure AD.
+Add the configurations in Microsoft Entra ID.
 1. Enable OAuth 2.0 user authorization and add the validate-jwt policy to validate the OAuth token for API calls.

 ---

 Question: You need to implement authentication for two applications: a web application and an API.
-Only users from a specific AD tenant should be able to access both applications.
+Only users from a specific Entra ID tenant should be able to access both applications.
 Which of the following account types should you select to meet the security requirements?

-- [ ] Accounts in any organizational directory (Any Azure AD directory - Multitenant)
+- [ ] Accounts in any organizational directory (Any Microsoft Entra ID directory - Multitenant)
-- [ ] Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts
+- [ ] Accounts in any organizational directory (Any Microsoft Entra ID directory - Multitenant) and personal Microsoft accounts
 - [x] Accounts in this organizational directory only (Single tenant)
 - [ ] Personal Microsoft accounts only

-Answer: This option restricts access to only users in the specific AD tenant, meeting the requirement.
+Answer: This option restricts access to only users in the specific Entra ID tenant, meeting the requirement.
 Allowing accounts from any organizational directory would violate the requirements.
 Personal Microsoft accounts are related to Skype, Xbox, etc accounts.

 ---

 Question: You are tasked with developing a web-based solution that will be hosted on Azure.
-The application should enforce secure access through Azure Active Directory (Azure AD).
+The application should enforce secure access through Microsoft Entra ID.
 The requirements are as follows:

-- Users should authenticate using their Azure AD accounts.
+- Users should authenticate using their Microsoft Entra ID accounts.
-- The application should offer personalized experiences based on the user's Active Directory group memberships.
+- The application should offer personalized experiences based on the user's Entra ID group memberships.

-How would you modify the Azure AD application manifest file to meet these requirements?
+How would you modify the Microsoft Entra ID application manifest file to meet these requirements?

 ```jsonc
 {